 Whereas the Leopold Museum gives a unique insight into Viennese Art, the Albertina Museum is a whirlwind tour of European art from Monet to Picasso.

-Once a remarkable private collection but gifted to the state, it’s a fantastic gallery with Impressionism, Pointillism, and Cubism.
+Once a remarkable private collection, now gifted to the state, it’s a fantastic gallery featuring Impressionism, Pointillism, and Cubism.

 You’ll find works by Monet, Picasso, Kandinsky, Klee, Miro, and Chagall.
 There are also drawings by Peter Paul Rubens, Gustav Klimt and Egon Schiele.

-The permanent exhibition is Monet to Picasso which has a collection of rotating masterpieces.
+The permanent exhibition, Monet to Picasso, features a collection of rotating masterpieces.

 Temporary exhibitions are housed on the top and bottom floors.
 On our visit, we were lucky to be treated to a Dialogue with Edvard Munch.